-- Check your calendar for the past few months and for the period last year that corresponds to your STD leave for reminders of tasks that may need to be addressed.
+- Check your calendar for the past few months and for the period last year that corresponds to your STD or MAPFML leave for reminders of tasks that may need to be addressed.

 - For a week or two, throughout your work day, check your list of tasks as you do them and add to it as necessary.

 2. Project Work